Updated

 1. What are the unlawful uses of a driver’s license?

-- Photographs or duplicates a driver’s license
+- Photograph or duplicate a driver’s license;

-- Alters a driver’s license.1
+- Alter a driver’s license.1

 Under VC 14610, a driver’s license includes a temporary permit to operate a motor vehicle.